Updated: Aug 22

 Grilled chicken hearts on skewer has long been a Brazilian delicacy.
 Grilled chicken butts on skewer (known as "fragrance from 7 miles away", or qi li xiang, 七里香) is also a popular Taiwanese snack.
 The long duck necks are Chinese delicacy and priced higher than a cut of duck meat.
 Same as chicken feet, duck's webbed feet are also stewed and eaten.
 Duck liver is also a cheaper alternative to foie gras (goose's liver).
 Isn't it funny why no one ever say goose's liver is weird?
 Just because it is usually not served in its original shape?

 The photo (above) shows a plate of chicken offal (hearts, kidneys, livers and gizzards).
-Each of the parts and offal offers different tastes and textures to complement any meat cuts — if you know how to appreciate them.
-The offal are also cheaper and have more nutrition (vitamin A & B, iron, collagen, minerals, etc.) than the meaty cuts, which are mainly proteins.
+Each of the offal offers different tastes and textures to complement any meat cuts — if you know how to appreciate them.
+Offal are also cheaper and have more nutrition (vitamin A & B, iron, collagen, minerals, etc.) than the meaty cuts, which are mainly proteins.

 The older Chinese generations know how to get all the required nutrition by eating a little of everything instead of just the meat.
 This works better than eating expensive health supplements that often result in either over-dosage or under-nourishment of certain minerals.

 Where to find?

 - Chicken and duck rice or noodle stalls in most food centres.

 Century egg (pi dan, or 皮蛋) is a type of preserved egg made by preserving chicken or duck eggs in a mixture of clay, salt and lime.
 The egg, before peeling away the brown sawdust layer and shelled, has a pungent odor that smells like ammonia and this leads people to think they are preserved using "horse urine".
 And that is what scared some people off without even giving it a try.
 People always believe rumours.